sebastienrousseau/libmake/README.md

 ### Platform support

-`LibMake` is supported and tested on the following platforms:
+`LibMake` is supported and has been tested on the following platforms:

 #### FreeBSD targets 🐬